ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Reference devices

-Tests used a custom vibrotactile handheld device and the 3D Systems Geomagic Touch (kinesthetic 3 DoF force feedback) as reference platforms for codec validation.
+Tests used a custom vibrotactile handheld device and the 3D Systems Geomagic Touch (kinesthetic 3 DoF force feedback) as reference platforms for codec validation and user tests.

 Commercial examples

-Actronika Skinetic vest (full-body vibration), WeArt TouchDiver Pro glove (multi-modal thermal + force feedback), and XGlove (high-resolution texture output) demonstrate compatibility with the MPEG format.
+Actronika Skinetic vest (full-body vibration), Razer Freyja cushion Wolverine controllers Kraken headset, Sony PS5 controller, WeArt TouchDiver Pro glove (multi-modal thermal + force feedback), XGlove (high-resolution texture output) demonstrate compatibility with the MPEG format, as well as all smartphones through adaptation to the iOS and Android APIs.

 Applications & Future Work